 - April 24 - The Dublin East Rising.
 The Outbreak of Rebellion in Ireland.

 - May 31 - The Battle of Jutland, the major naval battle of the war, begins.

 - July 1 - The Battle of the Somme begins.
-20,000 British troops die on the first day.
+20,000 British troops die on the first day and suffers on average 3,000 casualties every day.
+Over a million men will become casualties.
 Tanks will be used for the first time.